 In L'il Rabbit's Kwanzaa, L'il Rabbit is having a rough Kwanzaa.
 He loves the big Kwanzaa feast called Karamu but he may miss it because his grandmother isn't feeling well.
 Instead of feeling sorry for himself, L'il Rabbit remembers that Kwanzaa is a time for helping.
 He tells his animal friends that his Grandma is ill and the animals show up with food and gifts to help L'il Rabbit and his Grandma celebrate anyway.
-Listed below are more Kwanzaa stories to check out with your library card to share with your kids the spirit of Nguzo Saba (The Seven Principals of Kwanzaa).
+Kwanzaa is a relatively new holiday, but its roots run deep in African tradition by incorporating several different celebrations into one.

 Use your indyPL Library Card to check out books at any of our locations, or check out e-books and e-audiobooks from home right to your device.
-Click on a book jacket below to request a book or download it.
 Need help?
 Call or ask a Library staff member at any of our locations or text a librarian at 317 333-6877.